Schools Spectacular

 Australian Variety Show Schools Spectacular, 2005.

-The NSW Schools Spectacular is an Australian variety show featuring more than 5,500 students from public schools across New South Wales and was performed annually at the Sydney Entertainment Centre (later known as Qantas Credit Union Arena) between 1984 and 2015, after which the venue was permanently closed.
-In 2016, it moved to Sydney Olympic Park, and found its new home at Qudos Bank Arena.
+The NSW Schools Spectacular, commonly known as Schools Spec or just Spec, is an Australian variety show featuring more than 5,500 students from public schools across New South Wales.
+It has been performed annually from 2016 at Afterpay Arena in Sydney Olympic Park.
+It was previously held at the Sydney Entertainment Centre (later known as Qantas Credit Union Arena) from 1983 until 2015.
+The venue then permanently closed in early 2016.

+The event is produced by The Arts Unit within the NSW Department of Education, bringing together students from across metropolitan, regional, rural and remote communities to perform in a professional arena environment alongside industry-standard technical production teams.

 The NSW Schools Spectacular was broadcast by the Australian Broadcasting Corporation from 1984 until 2012, then by the Nine Network from 2013 until 2015.
 The Seven Network has been broadcasting the Schools Spectacular since 2016.
 Fifteen television cameras are placed in various vantage points throughout the arena.
-All four performances are recorded, and the best versions of each show segment are edited together and then aired in the television broadcast two weeks after the live event.
+All four performances are recorded, and the best versions of each show segment are edited together and then aired in the television broadcast two to three weeks after the live event.

-The actual performance is made up of many different pieces.
-A typical piece would have a spotlighted soloist singing on an elevated platform in the arena, surrounded by many dancers and actors.
+The actual performance is made up of many different pieces from a very wide variety of genres.
+A typical piece would have spotlighted vocalists singing on an elevated platform in the arena, surrounded by many dancers and actors.
 On the stage, the orchestra would be playing the instrumental part of the song while the choirs behind and next to the orchestra would be singing the chorus of the song.
-There are some 400 audio inputs for microphones and musical instruments, and an amazing array of around 600 lights used throughout the show.
+There are more than 400 audio inputs for microphones and musical instruments, and an amazing array of around 600 lights used throughout the show.